Nadiad: Transport

-Nadiad is Well Connected With Railway and Road Transport.
-Nadiad Junction railway station is Major Railway Station in Kheda District and Indian Railways's "A" Category Railway Station Located in Ahmedabad-Mumbai Main Line.
+Nadiad is well connected with railway and road transport links.
+Nadiad Junction railway station is a major railway station in Kheda District and Indian Railways's "A" Category Railway Station Located on the Ahmedabad-Mumbai main line.
 Nadiad has two extra lines.
 One goes to Modasa and other one goes to Petlad.
 Nadiad Junction railway station has four platforms.
-Indian Railway is going to extend Modasa Line to Shamlaji.
+Indian Railway is going to extend the Modasa Line to Shamlaji.
 Nadiad has a major bus stand.
-Nadiad is Zonal Division in Charotar Region.
-Kheda,Anand, Mahemdavad, Kapadvanj, Dakor, Mahudha, Borsad, Khambhat bus depot's Are Under Nadiad Division.
-Nadiad Division is Called by Amul.
-Nadiad is well connected to Ahmedabad, Vadodara, Gandhinagar, Surat, Rajkot by bus.
-Other interstate services are operated by Nadiad Division from Nadiad.
-Nearest airport is Sardar Vallabhbhai Patel International Airport located in Ahmedabad and it is 65 km away from Nadiad.
+Nadiad is a zonal division in the Charotar region, which has depots in Kheda, Anand, Mahemdavad, Kapadvanj, Dakor, Mahudha, Borsad, and Khambhat.
+Nadiad is well connected to Ahmedabad, Vadodara, Gandhinagar, Surat, and Rajkot by bus.
+The nearest airport is Sardar Vallabhbhai Patel International Airport located in Ahmedabad (65 km from Nadiad).
 A bullet train station, part of the Mumbai–Ahmedabad high-speed rail corridor, is also under construction in the southern part of the city.

 Demography

 As per provisional reports of Census India, population of Nadiad in 2011 is 218,095; of which male and female are 112,311 and 105,784 respectively.
-Although Nadiad city has population of 218,095; its urban / metropolitan population is 225,071 of which 115,903 are males and 109,168 are females.
+Although Nadiad city has a population of 218,095; its urban / metropolitan population is 225,071 of which 115,903 are males and 109,168 are females.